-The resale market for PBSA is especially buoyant; the Savills Student Housing Report 2016 noted that 80% of trading volume in the previous year represented an impressive £4.75 billion worth of operational student property bought and sold.
+The student accommodation resale market is especially buoyant; the Savills Student Housing Report 2016 noted that 80% of trading volume in the previous year represented an impressive £4.75 billion worth of operational student property bought and sold.

 An offer they can’t refuse

 Proven occupancy records and consistent rental income growth are music to the ears of property investors; an ongoing, contracted income stream unreliant on performance levels is a full-blown symphony.

 And this is where the Emerging Property model stands head and shoulders above the rest.